 While commercially grown hydroponic watercress is typically produced in either a nutrient film technique or gravel-bed system, it also grows well in raft or float systems and alongside many other aquatic plants in pond systems.

-A small amount of nutrients can assist with growth, but high nutrient-solution temperatures should be avoided as they promote early flowering on the stems.
+A small number of nutrients can assist with growth, but high nutrient-solution temperatures should be avoided as they promote early flowering on the stems.
 Watercress is a quick and easy plant to produce.
 The stems can be cut for use at a young stage, leaving the plant to regenerate more foliage for further cuts.